 Vienna Trip Cost Guide

-So is Vienna expensive?
+So how expensive is Vienna?
 In this post, I’ll cover the main aspects of spending on any trip to Vienna, including:

 Remember that my Vienna trip cost guide is estimated.
 I’ll give you guidelines, but exchange rates, prices, and inflation mean that every guestimate I make will be a little off.
 To make it a bit easier for you, I’ve listed all the costs and prices in US dollars (USD).